 Time to Eat was born in 1999.
 I prepared ready-to-heat homemade meals for busy professionals and did on-site catering for business lunches and cocktail parties.
 The New York Daily News, Time Out New York, CNNfn and a few local newspapers all agreed this Brooklyn-born girl had made good.
 In 2000 I took on a second job, working “front of house” at famed NYC restaurant Gramercy Tavern, as a host, reservationist and maître d’, to see what life was like outside of the kitchen.
 Bitten by the restaurant bug, I stayed in the business for seven years, my last gig working as the Events Coordinator at Alain Ducasse at the Essex House until it closed in 2007.

 It was then that I decided to bring all the ingredients of my passion for food and cooking together, and took the leap into food writing.
 At 32 years old, I applied for an internship at Working Mother magazine to get my foot in the publishing door.
 One year later, in 2008, I stepped into my current role as Consulting Food Editor for the magazine.
-My original recipes and articles have also been featured on the Food Network’s blog FN Dish, in Parenting, Parents.com, Relish, Kiwi Magazine, Saveur, Cuisinart, The Spruce Eats (where I was a contributing expert) and Food52 (50+ recipes plus three featured in their debut cookbook).
+My original recipes and articles have also been featured on Food Network, in Parenting, Parents.com, now shuttered Relish magazine, Kiwi Magazine, Saveur, Cuisinart, The Spruce Eats (where I was a contributing expert) and Food52 (50+ recipes plus three featured in their debut cookbook).

 I’m flattered that you love In Jennie’s Kitchen and while you are welcome to link to recipes and posts on this blog, please note that all the content and photography is wholly owned by me.
 This means you cannot reprint any writing, recipes or photos found on this site without express written consent.
 Queries may be sent to firstname.lastname@example.org